hapijs/hapi/API.md

     - `artifacts` - an optional artifacts object containing authentication artifact information.
 The `artifacts` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
 Defaults to no artifacts.
+    - `remoteAddress` - sets the remote address for the incoming connection.
     - `simulate` - an object with options used to simulate client request stream conditions for
       testing:
         - `error` - if `true`, emits an `'error'` event after payload transmission (if any).